 Over Jim’s long numismatic career, he has been involved with several major reference books to the hobby.
 Most recently he was a contributing editor to “Early Paper Money of America” by Eric Newman and “National Bank Notes” by Don Kelly.

-He is also an authorized submission dealer for both PCGS and NGC and is a member of the FACTS network of the top dealers in the United States.
+He is also an authorized submission dealer for PCGS, ICG, and ANACS and is a member of the FACTS network of the top dealers in the United States.

 Jim is associated with many national, regional, and state organizations, many as a life member.
-Some of these are the American Numismatic Association, the Professional Currency Dealers Association, Blue Ridge Numismatic Association, Georgia Numismatic Association, Florida United Numismatic, and the Tennessee State Numismatic Society.
+Some of these are the American Numismatic Association, Tennessee State Numismatic Society, Blue Ridge Numismatic Association, Georgia Numismatic Association, Florida United Numismatic, and South Carolina Numismatic Association.
 He is a graduate of Southern Illinois University with a Bachelor of Science Degree in Industrial Technology.